loda-lang/loda-lang.github.io/list6.markdown

 * [A315683](https://oeis.org/A315683) ([program](/edit/?oeis=315683)): Coordination sequence Gal.6.634.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315684](https://oeis.org/A315684) ([program](/edit/?oeis=315684)): Coordination sequence Gal.5.291.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315685](https://oeis.org/A315685) ([program](/edit/?oeis=315685)): Coordination sequence Gal.4.140.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315687](https://oeis.org/A315687) ([program](/edit/?oeis=315687)): Coordination sequence Gal.6.210.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315691](https://oeis.org/A315691) ([program](/edit/?oeis=315691)): Coordination sequence Gal.5.306.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315693](https://oeis.org/A315693) ([program](/edit/?oeis=315693)): Coordination sequence Gal.3.50.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315697](https://oeis.org/A315697) ([program](/edit/?oeis=315697)): Coordination sequence Gal.6.621.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315699](https://oeis.org/A315699) ([program](/edit/?oeis=315699)): Coordination sequence Gal.6.637.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.